 Naval divers returned to the Coventry’s final resting place in late 1982.
-A Royal Navy saturation diving team led by Lt Cdr (later Cdr) Mike Kooner RN (CO of MV Stena Seaspread and OIC Naval Party 2200) dived on the wreck of HMS Coventry located 13 miles north of Pebble Island and a depth of 100m.
+A Royal Navy saturation diving team led by Lt Cdr (later Cdr) Mike Kooner RN (CO of MV Stena Seaspread and OIC Naval Party 2200) dived on the wreck of HMS Coventry located 13 miles north of Pebble Island and a depth of 100 m.
 The operation – “Operation Blackleg” – was undertaken between 13 October 1982 and 2 January 1983.
-This was a highly demanding and dangerous mission to recover code books and some sensitive equipment, make safe various weapons such as the Sea Dart missile that was still on the launcher, and destroy the ship’s radar antenna – it was felt that there was a good chance the Soviets would carry out intelligence gathering dive on the wreck and this was to deny them any useful information.
-The ship is lying on her port side, with various debris scattered on the seabed around her.
+This was a highly demanding and dangerous mission to recover code books and some sensitive equipment, make safe various weapons such as the Sea Dart missile that was still on the launcher, and destroy the ship’s radar antenna – it was felt that there was a good chance the Soviets would carry out an intelligence gathering dive on the wreck and this was to deny them any useful information.
+The ship is lying on her port side, with various debris scattered on the surrounding seabed.

 The Cross of Nails was returned to Coventry Cathedral in 1983 by Captain Hart-Dyke.
 A memorial to the crew who lost their lives onboard Coventry was erected on Pebble Island.
 Holy Trinity Church in Coventry itself also has a memorial plaque on display.
 A general Falklands memorial plaque is in Old Portsmouth, on Broad Street not far from the harbour mouth, with the flag of the Falklands Islands flying from an adjacent flagpole.

 The HMS Coventry D118 Association was formed in 2008 and raised funds to pay for the addition of a memorial tree and plaque in the National Memorial Arboretum in early 2013.
 Annual reunions are held, and the Cross of Nails is usually borrowed back from HMS Diamond for these occasions.